maaabumatar/agriculjo/README.md

 - Highcharts renders production trends across 27 crop types by year and season.
 - JavaScript dynamically builds the charts from Python-passed configs.
-- Custom styles are handled in `/static/styles.css`.
+- Styles and scripts are handled in `/static/css/styles.css` and `/static/scripts/script.js`.

 ## 📈 Predictive Insight Included